 Since inception, AMINO Capital’s investment theme has been big data.
 We believe that to adopt the future of AI, a company must have a unique source to accumulate data, analytical skills, and domain expertise.
 We have invested in around 150 companies with 17 successful exits and 7 unicorns.
 With our partners’ strong technical expertise background, we feel very comfortable to invest as the first money in first-time entrepreneurs.

 Amino adopted a relatively new strategic model since 2012.
 We have over 80 limited partners who are also founders or executives in successful tech firms.
-Our limited partners have brought in many high-quality startup projects founded by talented entrepreneurs whom they have worked with for many years.
-Our office is on University Avenue, Palo Alto, which is literally the closest building to Stanford.
+Our limited partners have brought in many high-quality startup projects founded by talented entrepreneurs whom they have worked with for many years, many of these entrepreneurs had fantastic business plans and their vision for the business was well expressed, which is one of the reasons why we felt so confident in investing in them.
+They must have worked with business plan writers to create such a cohesive vision.
+But anyway, our office is on University Avenue, Palo Alto, which is literally the closest building to Stanford.
 We take advantage of our location and have hosted a lot of events and provide co-working space for Stanford professors, alumni, and students.
 We have also spent much time teaching and mentoring students from both business and engineering school.
 This way, we could utilize our network to match co-founders.
 Being within walking distance, we connect with the Stanford entrepreneurial community.

 2. What are the core factors you decide to invest in certain companies?
 And what’s your basic investment philosophy?